Trikke76/Zabbix-Book/docs/installation/installing-zabbix.md

 # zcat /usr/share/zabbix-sql-scripts/mysql/server.sql.gz | mysql --default-character-set=utf8mb4 -uroot -p zabbix
 ```

-???+ warning
-    Depending on the speed of your hardware or VM this can take a few seconds upto a few minutes so please don't cancel just sit and wait for the prompt
+??? warning "Depending on the speed of your hardware or VM this can take a few seconds upto a few minutes so please don't cancel just sit and wait for the prompt."

 Log back into your MariaDB Database as root